LimKianAn/x-cellent-cloudgateway/README.md

 ```

 - The `name` is just a name for humans.
-- The `port` is the listening port of the build-in TCP proxy in cloudGateway.
+- The `port` is the listening port of the build-in TCP proxy of cloudgateway.
+Each pipe has it's own port.
 - The `remote` part is the endpoint of a remote service of interest.

-Let's see the `port` in action!
-Still inside the `docker exec` terminals as above, run the following command:
+Let's examine this port a bit.
+Run the following command inside the server and client container:

 ```sh
 ss -tulpen
 ```

-The results from the server should read:
+The outputs from the server should read as follows:

 ```terminal
 Netid       State        Recv-Q        Send-Q               Local Address:Port                Peer Address:Port       Process